CommandShiftHQ/BE-mob-programming-sept22/README.md

 We can run this in the terminal to the PID or process id of the thing running on 3000 `sudo lsof -n -i :3000 | grep LISTEN`

-and then we can kill it by running `kill ` and then the process id.
+and then we can kill it by running `kill` and then the process id... so process id of 9999 it would be `kill 9999`.